hashobject/blog.hashobject.com/resources/posts/20130603-clojure-webapp-with-https-support-on-amazon-beanstalk.md

 ## Conclusion

-There are some configuration steps that needed to have web app working on naked domain with HTTPS support.
+In this post I tried to describe steps needed to have Clojure web app deployed to Amazon Beanstalk and available behind custom secure naked domain.

-In this post I tried to describe steps needed to have secure naked domain for Clojure web app deployed to Amazon Beanstalk.
+Described setup will cost almost $0 for the first year.